zoonk/handbook/about/values.md

 - Communicate in public.
 Instead of sending an email, [start a new discussion](https://github.com/zoonk/handbook/discussions/new).
 - Be clear about your intentions (say what you mean).
-- Overcommunicate.
+- Over-communicate.
 Don't wait for things to be perfect to share your work.
 Do it from the moment you start.
 - Don't use email, Slack, WhatsApp, or other private channels to discuss work.

 The exception to those rules is when dealing with personal and/or sensitive data.